stefan-meyer/stefan-meyer/README.md

 - 👀 I’m interested in programming, creating/using software controlled IoT devices
 - 🌱 I’m currently learning ...
 <!--- 💞️ I’m looking to collaborate on ... -->
-- 📫 How to reach me s.meyer@netventure.tv
+- 📫 Please reach me on s.meyer@netventure.tv

 <!---
 stefan-meyer/stefan-meyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.